Where to eat in Granada Like a Local – Best Restaurants in Granada

 Set in an old Hieronymite convent, the AC Palacio de Santa Paula Hotel is located in the historic center of Granada near the Albaicín.

-This 75 room 5-star restored masterpiece also features one of Granada’s top restaurants.
+This 75-room 5-star restored masterpiece also features one of Granada’s top restaurants.
 Rooms at the AC Palacio de Santa Paula Hotel start from 155€ per night. – Check luxury hotels in Granada here

 Granada has its own airport Federico García Lorca Granada Airport (GRX), which is around 14 kilometers west of the city.
 Domestically Granada is served by Iberia and Vueling.

-International flights are a bit thin on the ground except for U.K. low-cost carrier easyJet.
+International flights are a bit thin on the ground except for U.K. low-cost carrier EasyJet.
 You may be better off flying into Malaga and then driving or taking the bus. – Check flights here

 Granada is connected to the rest of Spain via high-speed AVE trains despite this it is still quicker to take the bus if you are traveling from Malaga.
 Trains to Madrid take three hours and Seville four. – Check train schedules here

-Granada has frequent buses from other parts of Spain operated by ALSA.
+It is only a couple of hours’ ride away from Seville, Cordoba or Jaen.
 The bus station in Granada is slightly outside of town, so you will need to take a local bus or taxi to get to the center of the city. – Get tickets here

 Spain has one of Europe’s most modern road networks allowing you to get to Granada easily by car.
 The journey from Malaga to Granada takes around 90 minutes, while Madrid takes approximately five hours. – Check car hire here

 In order to make travel planning as easy as possible, we gathered below a selection of our favorite companies.
 We love them for being reliable and offering the best deals in Southern Spain.
-All of the recommended companies have a top-notch customer service and have been tested by us first-hand.
+All of the recommended companies have top-notch customer service and have been tested by us first-hand.

-The best time to visit Granada in May/June and September/October.
+The best time to visit Granada is in May/June and September/October.
 The summers in Granada can be scorching, and with it being peak tourist season, you could find yourself waiting in lines.

 For skiers, try and visit late in the season during April to ski the Sierra Nevada in the morning and be on the beach for lunch.
 Granada is one of the few places in the world where this is possible.